borparo/SugarCube/README.md

 # SugarCube
-And enhanced version of teh libgdx tutorial
+And enhanced version of the libgdx tutorial